-Sweet Home School District is using video cameras at all District facilities and on transportation vehicles that transport students to and from curricular and co-curricular activities during the school year.
+Sweet Home School District is using video cameras at all District facilities and on transportation vehicles that transport students to and from curricular and cocurricular activities during the school year.
 The purpose of the video system is to improve student behavior and provide improved safety.
 Board Policy EEACCA relating to video cameras on transportation vehicles is available for review online at www.sweethome. k12.or.us or at the District Office.

-CURRICULUM & STATE STANDARDS NOTICE OF AVAILABILITY
+GOAL BASED CURRICULUM NOTICE OF AVAILABILITY

 Instruction in the Sweet Home School District is based on program goals for each subject.
-The Essential Learning Skills and Standards adopted by the State Board of Education are included in the program.
+The Essential Learning Skills and Common Curriculum goals adopted by the State Board of Education are included in the program.
 Course content is covered in Planned Course Statements at the High School and in course goals at the elementary schools.
 Each document includes course goals and objectives.

-Copies of the District programs, planned course statements and state standards are available in the District office, each building office, and in each library.
+Copies of the District programs, planned course statements and elementary course goals are available in the District office, each building office, and in each library.
 Parents, the public and students may examine these documents at any time during the regular working hours.